Head of Development

 - Excellent written and verbal communication skills with an ability to explain ideas, methods and concepts to a range of audiences

-- Personal presence, excellent influencing, negotiating and interpersonal skills, strong networker, good relationship developer and able to work with very senior individuals
+- Personal presence, excellent influencing, negotiating and interpersonal skills, strong and confident networker

-- Proven experience of face-to-face fundraising experience at a senior level, or transferable skills and experience from another sector.
+- Proven experience of face-to-face fundraising experience, or transferable skills and experience from another sector.